thehowl/claws/README.md

 <h5 align="center">an Awesome WebSocket CLient</h5>
 <h1 align="center">Claws <a href="https://travis-ci.org/thehowl/claws"><img src="https://travis-ci.org/thehowl/claws.svg?branch=master"></a></h1>

-WebSockets have been on the rise for a long time, but there is no good command line client that allows to interface with websockets without having to deal with barebones interfaces.
-Claws aims to make testing websockets and interfacing with them easier and more pleasant.
+Claws is an interactive command line client to interface with WebSockets.
+It allows you to clearly identify the messages you send and those you receive, scroll through your history and send commands in a shell-like fashion, format JSON messages, add timestamps and perform pre-formatting on messages you send and receive.

 ## Getting started